schicaco/MEMOF403-LLM_for_MultiAgentCollab_in_LLE/MEMO-Vault/Using LLMs for multi-agent collaboration in the Laser Learning Environnment.md

 ![[LLE.png|400]]

-#Todo  Present the algorithms use for this level, the results (maybe explain why the level 6 is pertinent? )
+#TODO   Present the algorithms use for this level, the results (maybe explain why the level 6 is pertinent? )

+### 3.2 Cooperative Multi-Agent Reinforcement Learning

+There are several cooperative multi-agent environments that have been proposed , such as **Overcooked**, **Hanabi**,the one that we presented,  the **Laser Learning Environment (LLE)**.

+These environments are typically designed to test agents on tasks that require **tight coordination**, and **team-level rewards**.
+Most of the time, the algorithms used to address these problems are **deep Q-network (DQN)** based, extended to handle multiple agents acting simultaneously.

+#### Background

+##### Deep Q-Network

+The Deep Q-Network (DQN) is one of the basic algorithms in reinforcement learning.
+It allows an agent to learn how to act by estimating the expected reward it can get by taking a certain action in a given state.
+The idea is to use a neural network to approximate this so-called Q-function, and update it over time as the agent interacts with the environment.

+In the case of multi-agent setting, there could be some difficulties especially due to **non-stationarity**: as each agent learns and updates its policy, the environment becomes unstable from the perspective of any one agent.

+##### Value decomposition network

+Value Decomposition Networks (VDN) introduce a simple but effective idea: instead of learning a single joint Q-function for the entire team, the total team value is approximated as the sum of individual agents’ Q-values.

+Formally:
+    Q_total(s, a₁, ..., aₙ) ≈ Σ Qᵢ(sᵢ, aᵢ)

+This decomposition allows for:
+#TODO Check this
+- **Centralized training**, where the full state and joint actions are used to compute gradients.
+- **Decentralized execution**, where each agent selects its action based only on its own local observation.

+VDN addresses the non-stationarity issue and enables scalable learning in cooperative tasks.

+In our case, since we are focusing on the Laser Learning Environment (LLE), we highlight the fact that VDN was the algorithm that performed best among the baseline methods tested.

+While VDN is relatively simple compared to more advanced algorithms like [[QMIX.pdf|QMIX]], it was found to be more robust in the LLE setting, achieving higher scores and exit rates across different levels.

 ### 3.3 Large Language Models for Multi-Agent Collaboration

-#todo change GTP-4 by other thing (since chatgpt, gpt-4 and gpt4-belief were used)
+#TODO change GTP-4 by other thing (since chatgpt, gpt-4 and gpt4-belief were used)

 Large Language Model, especially GPT-4, have been used recently to explored the multi-agent collaboration task.